nus-cs2113-AY2425S1/ip/docs/README.md

 ## Quick start
 1. Ensure that you have Java 17 or above installed on your computer.
-2. Download the latest lovespiritual.jar file from here.
+2. Download the latest ip.jar file from here.
 3. Copy the file to the folder you want to use as the home folder for your Task Manager.
 4. Open a command terminal, cd into the folder where you placed the jar file, and run the following command to start the application:java -jar lovespiritual.jar
 5. The application will start, and any existing tasks will be loaded from the file data/lovespiritual.txt.
 If this file doesn't exist, it will be created automatically when tasks are added.